malongyu/ML-Assisted-Hydrogel-Formulation/README.md

 # Machine Learning-Assisted Hydrogel Formulation for Artificial Vascular Grafts

 This workflow was developed to support the data-driven formulation of hydrogel-based artificial vascular grafts.
-It links material composition and processing parameters to key mechanical properties relevant to vascular graft performance.

-This repository contains the machine-learning code used for model comparison, XGBoost-based property prediction, and SHAP analysis.
-The original computational procedures and hyperparameter settings are retained; only comments, file names, and input/output paths have been standardized.
+It links material composition and processing parameters to key mechanical properties relevant to vascular graft performance.This repository contains the machine-learning code used for model comparison, XGBoost-based property prediction, and SHAP analysis.

 ## Contents